 - Hout Bay/ optional boat trip to Duiker Island

 Day 3: Cape Town – Hermanus – Oudtshoorn

-Today, we'll venture out of Cape Town and head off in the direction Oudtshoorn via Clarens Drive, a scenic coastal road, which offers wonderful views of False Bay.
-Along the way we'll stop at the charming fishermen's village of Hermanus.
+Today, we'll venture out of Cape Town and head in the direction of Oudtshoorn via Clarens Drive, a scenic coastal road, which offers wonderful views of False Bay.
+Along the way, we'll stop at the charming fisherman's village of Hermanus.
 Hermanus is the ideal spot for whale watching.
 During the months of June to December, the Southern Right Whales frolic in the Bay, making Hermanus one of the best land-based whale watching areas in the world.
 We continue our way to Oudtshoorn by taking the Tradouw-Pass; passing Barrydale, Ladismith and Calitzdorp.
-Oudtshoorn is situated in the semi-desert area known as the 'Klein (little) Karoo'.
+Oudtshoorn is situated in the semi-desert area, known as the'Klein (little) Karoo'.
 Dinner will be enjoyed at the lodge restaurant.
 Naturally, as we are in the centre of the ostrich country, we will have ostrich meat on the menu.